jocosocial/twitarr/rest_documentation.md

 ```

 #### Error Responses
-* status_code_only - HTTP 401 if user is not logged in as an admin
+* status_code_only - HTTP 401 if user is not logged in as moderator, tho, or admin

 ### GET /api/v2/admin/users/:query

 Returns a list of users matching `:query`.
 Searches username and display name.

 #### Requires
-* logged in as admin.
+* logged in as moderator, tho, or admin.
     * Accepts: key query parameter

 #### Returns